khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/animation-feedback.md

 name: Feedback animation
 ---

-Feedback animation is used to confirm a user interaction with a control or other interactive element.
+Feedback animation is used to confirm a user interaction with an interactive element.

 ## Examples